kartonfarkas/api_docs/source/suite/contacts/combined_segment_data.rst

 Querying Combined Segment Data
 ==============================

-Returns all the details of a combined segment, i.e. relations & attributes among the segments it includes.
+Returns all the details of a combined segment, i.e. relations & attributes of the segments it includes.

 Endpoint
 --------